-Multi-Touch Attribution for AI Discovery: Understanding the Full Journey
+Multi-Touch Attribution for AI Discovery

 What is Multi-Touch Attribution in the AI Era?

 Multi-touch attribution represents a fundamental shift in how marketers measure marketing effectiveness, particularly as artificial intelligence reshapes customer discovery pathways.
 Unlike traditional single-touch models that credit only the first or last interaction, multi-touch attribution distributes conversion credit across all meaningful touchpoints in a customer’s journey.
-In the context of AI discovery, this approach becomes essential because customers now interact with multiple AI systems—from ChatGPT and Perplexity to Google AI Overviews—before making purchasing decisions.
+In the context of AI discovery, this approach becomes essential because customers now interact with multiple AI systems, from ChatGPT and Perplexity to Google AI Overviews, before making purchasing decisions.
 The complexity of these journeys means that understanding which touchpoints truly drive conversions requires sophisticated attribution models that account for every interaction.
 This is where multi-touch attribution excels, providing marketers with granular insights into how different channels and platforms collaborate to influence customer behavior.

 Attribution Model TypeCredit DistributionBest For